fedi-e2ee/public-key-directory-specification/README.md

 lie about its contents without detection. **This keeps everyone honest.**

-The mapping of public keys (and auxiliary data) to ActivityPub actors is entirely deterministic: If you replayed the entire Transparency log from the first entry on (starting with a blank slate), you will always arrive at the same final mapping.
+The mapping of public keys (and auxiliary data) to ActivityPub actors is entirely deterministic: If you replayed the entire Transparency log from the first entry to the current latest, starting with a blank slate, you will always arrive at the same final mapping.

 ### How the Pieces Fit Together